Authorities still searching for suspect in shooting of 2 Minnesota state lawmakers - WTOP News

 BROOKLYN PARK, Minn.
-(AP) — Hundreds of law officers fanned out across a Minneapolis suburb Saturday in pursuit of a man who authorities say posed as a police officer and fatally shot a Democratic state lawmaker in her home in what Gov. Tim Walz called “a politically motivated assassination.”
-Authorities said the suspect also shot and wounded a second lawmaker and was believed to be trying to flee the area.
+(AP) — A massive search was stretching into its second day for a man who authorities say posed as a police officer and fatally shot a Democratic state lawmaker in her suburban Minneapolis home, an act Gov. Tim Walz called “a politically motivated assassination.”
+Authorities said the suspect also shot and wounded a second lawmaker and was trying to flee the area.

-Democratic former House Speaker Melissa Hortman and her husband, Mark, were killed in their Brooklyn Park home.
+Former House Speaker Melissa Hortman and her husband, Mark, were killed in their Brooklyn Park home early Saturday.
 Sen. John Hoffman, also a Democrat, and his wife, Yvette, were injured at their Champlin address, about 9 miles (about 15 kilometers) away.

 Boelter is a former political appointee who served on the same state workforce development board as Hoffman, records show, though it was not clear if or how well they knew each other.

-The early morning attacks prompted warnings to other elected officials around the state and the cancellation of planned “No Kings” demonstrations against President Donald Trump, though some went ahead anyway.
+The attacks prompted warnings to other state elected officials and the cancellation of planned “No Kings” demonstrations against President Donald Trump, though some went ahead anyway.
 Authorities said the suspect had “No Kings” flyers in his car and writings mentioning the names of the victims as well as other lawmakers and officials, though they could not say if he had any other specific targets.

-A Minnesota official told The Associated Press that the suspect’s writings also contained information targeting prominent lawmakers who have been outspoken in favor of abortion rights.
+A Minnesota official told AP the suspect’s writings also contained information targeting prominent lawmakers who have been outspoken in favor of abortion rights.
 The official spoke on the condition of anonymity because the investigation was ongoing.

 The shootings happened at a time when political leaders nationwide have been attacked, harassed and intimidated amid deep political divisions.